Last updated on January 3rd, 2020 at 10:54 am

 As with the Cricut Explore, you will want the super sharp German carbide Fine Point blade and silver housing (your Maker comes with both!).

-You may want the Deep Cut Blade and black housing, which you’ll need for cutting thicker materials, like thin wood and leather.
-We are long awaiting the Knife Blade, announced in August 2017 but yet to be released as of the publishing of this post.
-This knife blade is designed to cut much thicker materials, like wood and metal.
-You can make model airplanes and puzzles and all sorts of cool stuff.
-But we’re still waiting with bated breath for it’s release—I know from talking to people at Cricut that they won’t release it until it’s absolutely perfect, and they’re still working on it.
-In the meantime, the deep cut blade will do some heavier duty cutting for you.
+You may want the Deep Cut Blade and black housing, which you’ll need for cutting thicker materials, like thin wood and leather as well as the knife blade, which is designed to cut much thicker materials, like wood and metal.
+You can make model airplanes and puzzles and all sorts of cool stuff with the knife blade.

 The Cricut Maker comes with one additional blade—the AMAZING rotary blade for cutting all sorts of fabrics.
 You learn more here: How to Cut Fabric on the Cricut Maker.
 The blade lasts much longer than a typical handheld rotary blade because it doesn’t get nicked like a regular rotary blade that’s tossed around a sewing table.
 You can also buy extra blades, but I have a friend who has cut out five quilts and several dozen smaller projects and she’s still on her first blade.